Jump to:

 Specific secondary or associated conditions and complications

 The conditions most commonly associated with osteoporosis are vertebral body, hip, and radius fractures.
-Hip fractures are associated with an 8.4 to 36% excess mortality within 1 year, with a higher mortality in men than in women.4 Vertebral compression fractures may result in pain, disability and mortality.
-Additionally, wrist or distal radial fractures can interfere with activities of daily living.5
+Hip fractures are associated with an 8.4 to 36% excess mortality within 1 year, with a higher mortality in men than in women.6 Vertebral compression fractures may result in pain, disability, and increased all-cause mortality and overall poor health outcomes.
+Additionally, wrist or distal radial fractures can interfere with activities of daily living.

 History

 Taking a careful patient history with a specific focus on risk factors (see above) is crucial.
 Assessment of fall risk is also important.
-The WHO Fracture Risk Algorithm (FRAX) is a validated tool that can help in patient risk stratification; see Figure 1.5 FRAX was developed to calculate the 10-year probability of hip fracture and the 10-year probability of a major osteoporotic fracture.5 Another strategy is to use the Osteoporosis Self-Assessment Tool (OST), a simple calculator using age and weight to identify individuals at higher risk of low BMD, see Figure 2.
-The US Preventative Services Task Force recommends BMD measurement be conducted on any young postmenopausal women who has OST score less than 2, or whose 10-year fracture probability on FRAX is same or greater than that of a 65-year-old white woman without additional risk factors.6
+The WHO Fracture Risk Algorithm (FRAX) is a validated tool that can help in patient risk stratification; see Figure 1.
+FRAX was developed to calculate the 10-year probability of hip fracture and the 10-year probability of a major osteoporotic fracture.
+The Osteoporosis Self-Assessment Tool (OST), a simple calculation using age and weight to identify individuals at higher risk of low BMD is filled out in advance by the patient.
+Other screening tools of use by the investigating physician include the Osteoporosis Risk Assessment Instrument, Osteoporosis Index of Risk and the Simple Calculated Osteoporosis Risk Estimation.
+These tests all have similar strengths and are moderately accurate at identifying patients with osteoporosis.8 The US Preventative Services Task Force recommends BMD measurement be conducted on all women aged 65 years and older, as well as young postmenopausal women whose 10-year fracture probability on FRAX is the same or greater than that of a 65-year-old white woman without additional risk factors.7

 Physical examination

-The examiner should take careful note of the patient’s body frame, as well as any signs of anorexia, chronic liver disease, alcoholism, and thyroid disease, in an attempt to identify specific secondary, treatable causes of osteoporosis.
+The examiner should take careful note of the patient’s body habitus, as well as any signs of anorexia, chronic liver disease, alcoholism, and thyroid disease, in an attempt to identify specific secondary, treatable causes of osteoporosis.
 Skin and facial examinations will help to evaluate for endocrine disorders.
 Findings compatible with an osteoporotic fracture should be noted.
 This may include kyphosis and point tenderness over spinous processes for vertebral fractures.
-Height should be measured annually, preferably with a wall-mounted stadiometer, in postmenopausal women and men older than 50.5,7
+An antalgic gait and true leg length discrepancy may suggest femoral fractures.
+Height should be measured annually, preferably with a wall-mounted stadiometer, in postmenopausal women and men older than 50.5

 Functional assessment